 How long does a probate loan take to get?

 A probate loan usually takes several weeks to a few months to get.
 A mortgage usually takes at least 30 days to secure and a lot of paperwork.
 A probate loan is the same thing.
+Probate can take a long time and if you need money immediately, a probate advance is a faster option.

 There are 3 ways that you can receive money from an estate in probate right away.